What is the Threatened Species Bake Off?

-Upload an image of your baked creation to Facebook, Twitter, or Instagram by using the hashtag #TSBakeOff and tag the Threatened Species Commissioner.
-If you are unable to enter via social media, please send your submission to firstname.lastname@example.org.
+Upload an image of your baked creation to Facebook, Twitter, or Instagram by using the hashtag #TSBakeOff2023 and tag the Threatened Species Commissioner.
+Include your first name, the species and the category you are entering.
+If you are unable to enter via social media, please send your entry to email@example.com.

 By entering the Threatened Species Bake Off you are giving permission for the Department and judges to use the image or video to promote the initiative.

-The 2022 Threatened Species Bake Off includes six categories so everyone can get involved.
-Entries will be judged based on the likeness to the chosen threatened species and the creativity of the design.
+The 2023 Threatened Species Bake Off includes six categories so everyone can get involved.
+Entries will be judged based on the likeness to the chosen threatened species and the creativity of the design and how well it reflects the theme.
 Judges will also consider the content of the written or video comments when judging the schools’ and organisations’ categories.
-Categories include:

 Early Learner’s Award